 3. Nobody Understands You Ever

 From now on there are two kinds of people in the world: 1) People who agree with you and 2) people who who are wrong.
 What you realize when you’re miserable is that most people don’t understand you.
-They don’t understand what you get through.
+They don’t understand what you’ve gone through.
 They’ve never felt anything like the hardships you’ve felt.
 If only they understood how much your mom yelled at you or the fact that your second girlfriend broke up with you via text, then they may be able to get a small glimpse into the terrible loneliness of your day-to-day life.

 No, you’re on your own.
 On a planet of seven billion people, your experiences are so unique and unfathomable that anyone who attempts to connect with you or understand you is either being patronizing or outright manipulative.